cstenkamp/MastersThesisText/pandoc_markdown_base/5_2_discussion.md

         * ...WO merkt man denn überhaupt dass sie punkte haben und nicht vektoren?
 Bei der SVM (siehe meine Stackoverflow frage!) ists ja relevant.... und da nutzen sie punkte... riiight?
 Am I doing it like they did?
 Are we all doing it correct?
         * (see also "The fact that I don't use intercepts of the decision_planes" in shortcomings )

+### Criticism towards the entire concept of CS

+* no need for a symbolic inference engine anymore [WELL BUT this is computationally easily MORE demanding [..SOURCE!!]]

 ## Conclusion